EddyQay/azure_ml_ops/README.md

 ![image](images/Overview-showing-endpoint-success.png)

 ## Screen Recording
-Below is a link the screencast of the working application, hosted on youtube:
+Below is a link to the screencast of the working application, hosted on Youtube:

 [https://youtu.be/237t03_O5m0](https://youtu.be/237t03_O5m0)